We recommend the following Quoll products for seniorsVISIT SHOP

 In an emergency, communication of vital information is crucial!

 First responders (ambulance, paramedics, police and other emergency situation attendees) are trained to look for a patient’s medical ID.
-Help them to help you or your elderly loved one.
+Help them to help you by getting your loved one an elderly panic button necklace.

-Simply by wearing or carrying a Quoll Medical Alert device, the information will be instantly available.
+Simply by wearing or carrying a Quoll elderly panic button bracelet, the information will be instantly available.
 And not just medical information, but valuable data such as the patient’s name, address, next of kin and their contact details.

 Common medical emergencies among the elderly